AmyJDavis/NRMPDataCleaning/README.md

 The app provides several tabs to visually explore issues with the data.
 It is not necessary to examine these.
 You can proceed directly to Step 6 and download the data with error codes.
 The codes for the errors are provided on the "Error Definitions" tab.
 You can download the PDF of the errors codes on your computer to get descriptions on the errors.
 If you are interested in visualizing your data and associated errors click through the following tabs.

 1. Location Check tab: This tab provides a map of MIS samples, the points are color coded and are red if the county in the MIS record does not match the county where the latitude/longitude data show the location.
+The map in interactive so you can soom in and out as needed.
+Your curser will show the county it is hovering over.
+If you click on any point it will show the animal ID number, the species, and the county on the MIS record for that individual.
 There is also a table showing the samples with county location errors.
 Lastly, there is a summary box showing the number of location issues.

 2. Rabies Check tab: This tab shows the number of samples that are awaiting results (either rabies results, titer results, or results from other samples) shown in yellow compared to the number of samples with test results provided, shown in purple.
 The summary boxes along the bottom show the number of results that are needed.
 The errors for needing these samples to be filled in will only show after either 30 days (for rabies or rabies variant) or 1 year (for age or RVNA) has elapsed and no results are provided.